GrrrDog/TLS-Redirection/README.md

 [Russian-version of this document](README_RU.md)

-**The goal** of this document is to raise awareness of a little-known attack, TLS redirection (and Virtual Host Confusion), and to bring all the information related to this topic together.
+**The goal** of this document is to raise awareness of a little-known attack, TLS redirection / Virtual Host Confusion, and to bring all the information related to this topic together.

 ## Intro